EternalllZM/rtd-codz-staff/docs/source/index.rst

-Call of Duty Zombies Discord Documentation
+Call of Duty Zombies Discord Staff Documentation
 ===================================

 This page serves as an index for documentation related to our Discord.